Daniel Maldini: Loan to Spezia

 On 29 July 2022, fellow Serie A side Spezia announced Maldini had joined the club on a one-year loan from AC Milan.

 On 5 November 2022, on his league debut as a starter with Spezia, Maldini scored his first Serie A goal of the season against his parent team, AC Milan.
 On 10 March 2023, he scored a goal in a 2–1 victory over Inter Milan, to be Spezia's first ever win against the latter.

+Loan to Empoli

+On 10 July 2023, fellow Serie A side Empoli announced the signing of Maldini on a one-year loan with an option to buy.

+Monza

+On 10 January 2024, Milan sent Maldini on loan to fellow Serie A club Monza until the end of the 2023–24 season.
+He scored four goals in 11 league games.
+The deal was made permanent on 31 July 2024, with the player signing a two-year contract.

+Atalanta

+On 1 February 2025, Maldini moved permanently to Atalanta from Monza, for a reported transfer fee of €13m including performance-related bonuses.

 International career

-Maldini won his first international cap for Italy at the under-18 level, in a 2–0 win against the Netherlands on 22 March 2019.
-Later that year, he won two caps for the under-19.

-In 2021, he was capped three times for Italy under-20 and he scored his first international goal in a 1–1 draw against England on 7 October 2021.
+Maldini is eligible to represent either his native country Italy or Venezuela, the latter through his mother.
+He debuted for Italy national under-18 football team in a 2–0 victory against the Netherlands on 22 March 2019.
+Later that year, Maldini earned two caps for the under-19.
+In 2021, he played three times for Italy under-20 and scored his first international goal in a 1–1 draw against England on 7 October 2021.

+Maldini received his first call-up with the Italy national team for the 2024–25 UEFA Nations League matches against Belgium and Israel on 10 and 14 October 2024 respectively.
+He debuted against the latter opponent in a 4-1 victory, coming as a substitute at the 74th minute.

 Style of play

 Although in his very early days Maldini played as a defender like both his father Paolo and grandfather Cesare, he soon started to be employed in offensive roles.
 Today he mainly plays as a free roaming attacking midfielder, a position that suits his playmaking ability, dribbling skills, ball control, and vision.